-Kate Ruttiman

-Branch Secretary

-Australian Education Union - Queensland Branch
+Kate Ruttiman Secretary Australian Education Union - Queensland Branch

 Sent via email: qtu@qtu.asn.au

-CC: Madhu.nair@au.ey.com
+CC: amy.cinquini@au.ey.com

-Dear Kate Ruttiman,
+Dear Kate Ruttiman

-Australian Education Union - Queensland Branch Financial Report for the year ended 31 December 2023 - (FR2023/250)
+Australian Education Union - Queensland Branch Financial Report for the year ended 31 December 2024 - FR2024/245

-I acknowledge receipt of the financial report for the year ended 31 December 2023 for the Australian Education Union - Queensland Branch.
-The documents were lodged with the Fair Work Commission (the Commission) on 7 June 2024.
+I acknowledge receipt of the financial report for the year ended 31 December 2024 for the Australian Education Union - Queensland Branch (the reporting unit).
+The documents were lodged with the Fair Work Commission (the Commission) on 1 June 2025.

 The financial report has now been filed.
+You are not required to take any further action in respect of the report lodged.